 Mike Lerman entered the Organization and Strategy program in fall of 2015.
 While obtaining a Masters in Accounting at Illinois State University, he managed a local restaurant, which led him to speculate ways in which business can be improved.
 Mike’s research lies at the intersection of entrepreneurship and organizational behavior.
 More specifically, he is interested in the role of entrepreneurs’ perceptions of stress (appraisal) in influencing matters relevant to a business venture or to an entrepreneur’s well-being.

 Tracie is a doctoral student in the Strategy, Entrepreneurship and Organizations program in the Haslam College of Business and an active duty officer in the United States Air Force.
 Originally from Springfield, VA, she entered the program in the Fall of 2017.
 Tracie has a B.S. in Accounting from Elon College, North Carolina and an M.S. in Management from Troy University, Alabama.
 Prior to entering the doctoral program, she served on the U.S. Air Force Academy faculty in the Department of Management.
 Tracie earned her commission in 2001 through Officer Training School and began her military career as an acquisition officer.
 She's also served as munitions and aircraft maintenance officer.
-Her research interests include entrepreneurial intentions and entrepreneurial behavior.
+Her research interests include entrepreneurial stress, behavior, mindset and intentions.

 Nick A. Mmbaga, a PhD student in Organizations and Strategy, comes to the Haslam College of Business from the middle Tennessee region.
 Nick joined the University of Tennessee in 2015; he is an entrepreneur and co-founded his family business which now employs over 130 people in seven Tennessee counties.
 Mr. Mmbaga interests include psychology of entrepreneurship, entrepreneurial behavior and entrepreneurial identities.
 He completed his bachelor's degree in finance at Middle Tennessee State University and holds an MBA concentrated in healthcare from Belmont, University in Nashville, TN.
 Mr. Mmbaga is a proud member of the Phd Project, Nashville Entrepreneurship Center and the Nashville Adult Literacy Council.